Primary

 Master the single kettlebell clean and press before attempting doubles.
 Clean both bells simultaneously by driving through your hips, catching in a solid rack position with elbows tucked.
 Press by creating tension through your core and driving both bells overhead together.

-Want Double Kettlebell Clean and Press in your program?
+See where Double Kettlebell Clean and Press fits in your weekly plan

 Stand with feet hip-width apart, two kettlebells between your feet.